Philosophy Sharing Foundation

-Philosophy Sharing Foundation, or PSF, is a non-profit organisation founded in Malta in 2012.
+Philosophy Sharing Foundation (PSF) is a non-profit organisation founded in Malta in 2012.
 Its mission is to bring together philosophy enthusiasts; to inspire, strengthen and promote philosophical activity in the Maltese Islands; and to contribute towards society through Philosophy.
 The foundation does not adhere to, or profess, any single creed or ideology.
 Its official languages are Maltese and English.

 Establishment

 The original idea to create a society in order to provide meeting opportunities, and perhaps study prospects, for members of the general public who were interested in philosophy came from Peter Serracino Inglott.
 Though he intended to give the initiative a go, he was impeded by his untimely death in March 2012.
 Subsequently, however, just a few weeks after his death a group of academics, intellectuals and other members of the community came together to bring the idea to fruition.
 The foundation was established on 21 May 2012, by public act.
 It started its public operations on the following 22 June.

 PSF is registered with the Commission for Voluntary Organisation (VO-0679) and, for the purposes of Maltese law, it is to be considered as a Legal Person (LPF-85).